Budapest is among the most exquisite cities in Europe and itโ€™s a market I know well, having invested in real estate here for several years.

 • Overall, along with Sofia and Bucharest, which are not particularly beautiful, Budapest is the cheapest capital city in the European Union.
 Prices are lower than in tiny Bratislava in nearby Slovakia, and half the price of Prague in the Czech Republic.
 Budapest does NOT warrant such a discount.

-• Prices bottomed, consolidated, and now seem to be on the rise again.
+• Prices bottomed, consolidated, and are now on the rise again.
 The Airbnb restrictions will have a small cooling effect on the market but will offer patient buyers an opportunity to buy from some investors looking for a quick exit.
 It looks like a good entry point.

 Overall, I feel that Budapest is one of the most investible markets in Europe.
 It is far from perfect, but it is a very decent long-term investment.
 In spite of having reduced my exposure, I still own real estate in Budapest, and do not plan on selling.